akocherovskiy/Kaggle_Alice/README.md

-"Catch me if you can ('Alice') Kaggle" competition.
+"Catch me if you can ('Alice')" Kaggle competition.

 Implementation of the linear classification model, using a "Bag of words" approach.